themurtazanazir/themurtazanazir.github.io/docs/neural_networks/convolutional_neural_networks/convolutions.md

 $$ a[n] * b[n] + a[n] * c[n] = a[n] * (b[n] + c[n]) \tag{12}$$

 It provides idea of how parallel systems work.
-If $$n$$ systems share the common input and their outputs are finally added (or subtracted), we can repalce it with a single system with impulse response being the addition (or subtraction) of individual impulse responses  of the systems.
+If $n$ systems share the common input and their outputs are finally added (or subtracted), we can repalce it with a single system with impulse response being the addition (or subtraction) of individual impulse responses  of the systems.

 ## Correlation